 In this experiment, we try to find out that whether the music after arrangement by hand gesture can give listener a better impression than the music generated only by computer.
-In this research we use the Semantic Differential method to find out how the users think about our output music, we have prepared 10 pairs of bipolar adjectives to do this experiment, and we consider these 10 pairs of items have the same importance.
+In this research we use the Semantic Differential method to find out how the users think about our output music.
+Each subject was asked to hear about the result music of our system, and express his or her perceptions about the music in several adjectives, we record these words and find the antonym of them in the dictionary.
+We have prepared 10 pairs of bipolar adjectives with higher mentioned times to do this experiment, and we consider these 10 pairs of items have the same importance.
 The questionnaire is designed as shown in Tab.
 1. Ten people around twenty years old, act as subjects in this experiment.
-We focus on the different feelings of subjects when hearing the output music which generated by ICAS only(open the track 1 and track 2 only) or generated by automatically rhythm and chord progression with ICAS synchronization, or generated by include all above and add the hand conducing arrange the music in realtime.
+We focus on the different feelings of subjects when hearing the output music which generated by ICAS only(open the track 1 and track 2 only) or generated by automatically rhythm and chord progression with ICAS synchronization, or generated by include all above and add the hand conducing arrange the music in real time.
+They were asked to hear these three outputs each for one minute, and to fill in the questionnaire.
+We try to find some differences during these questionnaire data.
 Hence, we have to avoid the interference caused by other variables.
 In this experiment, we set all the other variables as a constant.
-Here we set a=1.8 and b=0.13, and use the key C with tango rhythm pattern.
-The example score of output music generated by ICAS only and the corresponding evaluation result is shown in Fig. 11.
-The example score of output music generated using rhythm and chord theories and its evaluation result is in Fig. 12.
-After add the hand conducting gesture arranging, the example score of output music with evaluation is shown in Fig. 13.
+Here we set a=1.8 and e=0.13, and use the key C with tango rhythm pattern.

+The questionnaire based evaluation result is shown in Fig. 10.
+In this figure, The vertical axis on the left side